accept-project/accept-api/README.md

 -	At this stage the ACCEPT Framework dependency is automatically resolved and the API Solution file is created.

--	Now the next step is to sort all ACCEPT Framework dependencies and compile the Framework.
+-	Now the next step is to sort all ACCEPT Framework dependencies and compile the project.

 ##Solving the ACCEPT Framework Project Dependencies: